 I love to mix it up from the classic Ahi Tuna Poké with this recipe for salmon poke with creamy spicy togarashi sauce, similar to Sriracha mayo.

 Where to Buy Sushi Grade Fish

 At your local fish market.
 Many fish markets offer selections of fresh fish like tuna or salmon that can be used for spicy tuna crispy rice.
-Ask your fishmonger for more advice!
+Then, ask your fishmonger for more advice!
 They are a great resource.

 At a Japanese market.
 Many markets sell pre-packaged cuts of sushi-grade tuna in the refrigerated section.
 This keeps it easy for use in this recipe!

 Buy online.
-If you don’t have a place to buy fresh high-quality fish locally, I recommend ordering online.
+So, if you don’t have a place to buy fresh high-quality fish locally, I recommend ordering online.
 There are plenty of places where you can get fish shipped quickly – I particularly like Honolulu Fish Co. also available on Goldbelly.

 What’s in the Creamy Togarashi Sauce?

 Kewpie mayo – Kewpie is a type of Japanese mayonnaise that has added seasoning.
 If you cannot find Kewpie then substitute regular mayonnaise with a ½ teaspoon of mirin.
 Specialty Japanese ingredients can be found at an Asian market, some gourmet markets or online.

 Sriracha – This chili garlic sauce is a great way to add spice to a recipe.
 It’s made from chili peppers, distilled vinegar, garlic, sugar, and salt and is a mild sauce, ranking at about 1,000-2,500 Scoville units.